dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 {% include adsense-inside-post.html %}

 Google detects whether your website has SSL certificate or not and serves ads accordingly.
-If I activated SSL in my Jekyll blog, Google will filters only https ads and serve it on my website.
+If I activate SSL in my Jekyll blog, Google will filter only https ads and serve it on my website.
 This way I may miss some high paying ads.

 ### Performance
 Website speed is my main concern.
 I want it to be fast; really fast.
 Activating SSL would slow down my Jekyll blog a little due to TLS handshaking which is a process that the browser and server follow to decide how to communicate and create the secured connection.